 A modern knowledge management system leverages AI technologies to capture, organize, and share business information conveniently.

 So here is a quick recap of the top emerging trends in knowledge management for 2021:

-And, as you gear up to take advantage of these emerging trends, you might be interested in Mesh 3.0, Acuvate’s autonomous SharePoint Intranet solution that provides a modern knowledge management system with powerful knowledge mining tools powered by Microsoft Azure.
+And, as you gear up to take advantage of these emerging trends, you might be interested in Mesh 3.0, Acuvate’s Employee Experience Platform that provides a modern knowledge management system with powerful knowledge mining tools powered by Microsoft Azure.
 Mesh’s digital workplace tools help you manage your organization’s knowledge better and reduce the time for employees to find information.

 Subscribe to our monthly newsletter to get the latest updates directly to your mailbox!